AndersonVazquezDelaluz/cbtis47-db-project-salchichasparrita-2026/docs/product_backlog.md

     Given the user has a valid and active authenticated session When the user navigates to any protected page
-    Then the system must grant access and render the requested page normally And the system must not interrupt the navigation flow
+    Then the system must grant access and render the requested page normally And the navigation flow must not be interrupted

   Scenario: Session expiration during active use
     Given the user has an authenticated session that has expired due to inactivity